 Major weight loss and post pregnancy patients know all too well that loose skin is hard to get rid of.
 Your skin has elastin in it, a component that allows your skin to stretch.
 Aging, weight gain, and pregnancy all stretch skin to its limits.
 The skin can only bounce back so much afterwards.

 The older you get, the less elastin your skin produces.
 That makes it even harder for stretched skin to snap back to its original position.
 As a result, the skin can appear loose, textured, and saggy.
 That can be frustrating, especially after you worked hard to get in shape.

 Types of abdominoplasty

 There are many types of tummy tuck surgeries.
 In this article, we will discuss the five main types of tummy tucks.
-Post pregnancy patients may be interested to learn more about a mummy makeover.
-You can click this link to find out more about that.

 A classic tummy tuck removes extra fat and tightens loose skin on your central abdominal region.
 Dr. Beldholm can even repair torn abdominal muscles during the procedure.
 It is basically a lipectomy of the abdominal wall.
-If done after massive weight loss, you may be eligible for a tummy tuck discount in Australia because it will have an item number.

 Full tummy tucks are great for patients who have had a baby or have lost major weight through diet, exercise, or surgery.
 It can flatten your tummy and give you a slimmer silhouette.
-This operation can be combined with liposuction or VASER liposculpture on the tummy for even smoother results and better fat refinement.
+This operation can be combined with liposuction or VASER liposuction on the tummy for even smoother results and better fat refinement.

 Extended tummy tuck